 Somata

 The soma locations of the 22 integrator cells ended up in three loosely observed groups.
 These cells were distributed over ~23 µm in the dorsoventral axis and the entire rostrocaudal extent of the imaged volume.
 The first group of cells was located very close to the midline and at the rostral edge of the imaged volume, very close to the border of rhombomeres 6,7 The second group of cells was located at the caudal end of the imaged volume, lateral to the first group of cells, located in rhombomere 8, roughly between myotomes 1,2.
-A third loose group of cells was located at the lateral end of the volume in rhombomere 8.
-(Fig. 1D, colored circles).
+A third loose group of cells was located at the lateral end of the volume in rhombomere 8. [since you have already introduced three groups earlier, need to be careful with the new three groups as questions arise as to whether there is overlap or not.
+Think hard if this extra complication is really needed] (Fig. 1D, colored circles).
 The diameters of the integrator cells were normally distributed, with a mean of 4.50.6:m (mean ± standard deviation).
-In general, the size of the somata was proportional to the persistence level of the cells, with larger cells exhibiting higher degree of persistence (Sup.
+In general, the size of the somata was proportional to the persistence level of the cells, with larger cells exhibiting higher degree of persistence [stats?
+I suppose waiting for updated Kayvon input?]
+(Sup.
 Fig. 1B).
 On average 3.31.5 neurites emerged from the somata, and traveled ventrally.
 Some neurites exited the imaged volume, leading to incompletely reconstructed cells.

 Synapses

 We annotated 406 presynaptic (green circles, Fig. 2) and 2229 postsynaptic sites (red circles, Fig. 2) on integrator neurons.
 Synapses were identified by the presence of a presynaptic vesicle pool and an opposing postsynaptic density.
 Synapses from or onto integrator neurons contained small vesicles, presumably containing a conventional neurotransmitter.
 Elsewhere in the volume we did identify synapses with dense core vesicles, presumably containing a peptide neurotransmitter (Sup.
-Fig. 2A).
+Fig. 2A). [quant]

 • Integrator postsynaptic sites

-The postsynaptic densities were observed as a darkening of the membrane, indicative of more electron dense regions.
-The number of presynaptic sites on a cell averaged 5844.39.
+The postsynaptic densities were observed as a darkening of the membrane, indicative of more electron dense regions [and thus higher membrane protein density?].
+The number of presynaptic sites on a cell averaged 5844.39 [why swithching from post to pre within the paragraph?].
 This is an underestimate of the number of output synapses from an integrator neuron, because most axonal arbors were cut off by the borders of the volume.
 If statistics are restricted to the 3 cells that were more complete than others, there were 15647.46 postsynaptic sites.

 • Integrator presynaptic sites

 The presynaptic site was generally at a varicosity in the axon with vesicles throughout.
 Opposing the postsynaptic density, a small, denser cluster of vesicles was typically observed, along with the presynaptic density.
 These features are consistent with the idea of a presynaptic active zone.
 The number of postsynaptic sites on a cell averaged 10174.
 This is a reasonable estimate of the number of input synapses to an integrator neuron, because most dendritic arbors were reconstructed in their entirety.
 If statistics are restricted to the 3 cells that were more complete than others, there were 9738 presynaptic sites.

+[pre/post mixed up.
+One paragraph each]

 • Tight Junctions

 Along the somatic membrane, a darkening of the membrane interrupted by small gaps was often observed (Sup.
 Fig. 2B).
 The darkening persisted over multiple serial sections, suggesting that it was not an artifact of tissue preparation or imaging.
 We speculate that these darkenings are gap junctions.
 Gap junctions are known to exist in the developing larval zebrafish hindbrain (Jabeen:2013fm).
-These darkenings were visible between somata of integrator-integrator and integrator-non-integrator cells.
+These darkenings were visible between somata of integrator-integrator and integrator-non-integrator cells. [more needed as previously indicated]

 Dendrites